RebeloX/languages/README.md

 ## How is it works

 When a users opens the website, the API will gets the user's country using  the `geoip_country_code_by_name` function from the **[GeoIP API][4]**.
-Then the API searches the configuration files and gets the right language and then by using the user's language the API gets the right language.
+Then the API searches the configuration files and gets the right language and then by using the user's language the API gets the right message.
 If the user has a language cookie, the API will ignore the first step and will get the right message using the user's language saved on the cookie.

 ## Installing